 Quiet, warmer stretch on the way

 GREENVILLE, S.C.
-(FOX Carolina) - Our stretch of quiet weather continues with a nice warm up into next week.
+(FOX Carolina) - Our stretch of quiet weather continues with a nice warm up this week.

 First Alert Headlines